Order by 9 am on December 17th for Christmas delivery. Festive season delays expected. Free shipping on orders over R500.

 In the quest for balanced and nutritious canine diets, lentils emerge as a superfood, packed with nutrients vital for your dog’s health.
 But what exactly makes lentils such a beneficial addition to your furry friend’s meal plan?
 Let’s explore how they contribute to dogs’ overall wellness.

-• Rich in Protein: Lentils are an excellent source of plant protein, and a good choice to add to your dog’s diet together with other ingredients like sorghum, millet, oats or quinoa to ensure a complete protein*.
-Protein is vital because it is involved in all bodily functions; building and repairing muscles, bones, cartilage, skin and fur, blood cells, enzymes, hormones etc.
+Lentils are an excellent source of plant protein, and a good choice to add to your dog’s diet.
+When mixing it with ingredients like sorghum, millet, oats or quinoa to ensure a complete protein*.
+Protein is essential for building and repairing muscles, bones, skin, fur, blood cells, and producing enzymes and hormones.

 Can dogs eat lentils

-• Low in Fat: Lentils are low in saturated fat, making them ideal for dogs’ weight maintenance.
-Their low fat content helps prevent obesity and related health issues, supporting a lean and healthy physique.
+Lentils are low in saturated fat, making them ideal for dogs’ weight maintenance.
+Their low-fat content helps prevent obesity and related health issues, supporting a lean and healthy physique.
 All legumes contain essential polyunsaturated fatty acids, namely, linoleic and α-linolenic fatty acids.

 *Proteins are made up of 22 amino acids.
 Dogs can synthesise 12 amino acids themselves, but the additional 10 amino acids must be included in their diet to secure a complete protein.